MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-III-Federal-Deposit-Insurance-Corporation/subchapter-B-Regulations-Statements-General-Policy/part-324-Capital-Adequacy-FDICSupervised-Institutions/subpart-H-Prompt-Corrective-Action/section-324.403.md

 (E) The FDIC-supervised institution is not subject to any written agreement, order, capital directive, or prompt corrective action directive issued by the FDIC pursuant to section 8 of the FDI Act (12 U.S.C.
 1818), the International Lending Supervision Act of 1983 (12 U.S.C.
 3907), or the Home Owners' Loan Act (12 U.S.C.
 1464(t)(6)(A)(ii)), or section 38 of the FDI Act (12 U.S.C.
 1831o), or any regulation thereunder, to meet and maintain a specific capital level for any capital measure.

-(ii) Beginning on January 1, 2018 and thereafter, an FDIC-supervised institution that is a subsidiary of a covered BHC will be deemed to be well capitalized if the FDIC-supervised institution satisfies paragraphs (b)(1)(i) (A) through (E) of this section and has a supplementary leverage ratio of 6.0 percent or greater.
-For purposes of this paragraph, a covered BHC means a U.S. top-tier bank holding company with more than $700 billion in total assets as reported on the company's most recent Consolidated Financial Statement for Bank Holding Companies (Form FR Y-9C) or more than $10 trillion in assets under custody as reported on the company's most recent Banking Organization Systemic Risk Report (Form FR Y-15).
+(ii) Beginning on January 1, 2018 and thereafter, an FDIC-supervised institution that is a subsidiary of a covered BHC will be deemed to be well capitalized if the FDIC-supervised institution satisfies paragraphs (b)(1)(i)(A) through (E) of this section and has a supplementary leverage ratio of 6.0 percent or greater.
+For purposes of this paragraph (b)(1)(ii), a covered BHC means a U.S. top-tier bank holding company with more than $700 billion in total assets as reported on the company's most recent Consolidated Financial Statement for Bank Holding Companies (Form FR Y-9C) or more than $10 trillion in assets under custody as reported on the company's most recent Banking Organization Systemic Risk Report (Form FR Y-15).

 (iii) A qualifying community banking organization, as defined under § 324.12, that has elected to use the community bank leverage ratio framework under § 324.12 shall be considered to have met the capital ratio requirements for the well capitalized capital category in paragraph (b)(1)(i)(A) through (D) of this section.

-(2) [Reserved]
+(2) “Adequately capitalized” if it:

+(i) Has a total risk-based capital ratio of 8.0 percent or greater; and

+(ii) Has a Tier 1 risk-based capital ratio of 6.0 percent or greater; and

+(iii) Has a common equity tier 1 capital ratio of 4.5 percent or greater; and

+(iv) Has a leverage ratio of 4.0 percent or greater; and

+(v) Does not meet the definition of “well capitalized” in this section.

+(vi) Beginning January 1, 2018, an advanced approaches FDIC-supervised institution will be deemed to be “adequately capitalized” if it satisfies paragraphs (b)(2)(i) through (v) of this section and has a supplementary leverage ratio of 3.0 percent or greater, as calculated in accordance with § 324.11.

+(3) “Undercapitalized” if it:

+(i) Has a total risk-based capital ratio that is less than 8.0 percent; or

+(ii) Has a Tier 1 risk-based capital ratio that is less than 6.0 percent; or

+(iii) Has a common equity tier 1 capital ratio that is less than 4.5 percent; or

+(iv) Has a leverage ratio that is less than 4.0 percent.

+(v) Beginning January 1, 2018, an advanced approaches FDIC-supervised institution will be deemed to be “undercapitalized” if it has a supplementary leverage ratio of less than 3.0 percent, as calculated in accordance with § 324.11.

+(4) “Significantly undercapitalized” if it has:

+(i) A total risk-based capital ratio that is less than 6.0 percent; or

+(ii) A Tier 1 risk-based capital ratio that is less than 4.0 percent; or

+(iii) A common equity tier 1 capital ratio that is less than 3.0 percent; or

+(iv) A leverage ratio that is less than 3.0 percent.

+(5) “Critically undercapitalized” if the insured depository institution has a ratio of tangible equity to total assets that is equal to or less than 2.0 percent.

 (c) *Capital categories for insured branches of foreign banks.* For purposes of the provisions of section 38 of the FDI Act and this subpart H, an insured branch of a foreign bank shall be deemed to be: